A B C D E F G H I J M N O P R S T V W

 Facilitating Payments (Grease Payments)

-Facilitating payments (also known as Grease Payments) are payments made to facilitate or expedite performance of a routine, non-discretionary governmental action.
+Facilitating payments (also known as Grease Payments) are payments made to facilitate or expedite the performance of a routine, non-discretionary governmental action.
 Grease Payments must be small and infrequent in nature.
 The types of Grease Payments that are allowed in accordance with FCPA regulations include: obtaining non-discretionary permits and licenses; scheduling inspections associated with contract performance or transit of goods across a country; obtaining or processing governmental papers such as visas and work orders; providing police protection, mail pickup and delivery; and providing phone service, power, and water supply, loading and unloading of cargo, or protecting perishable goods.

 Financial Accounting Standards Board (FASB)

 The main objective of the Financial Accounting Standards Board (FASB) is to establish and improve standards of financial accounting and reporting for the guidance and education of the public, including issuers, auditors, and users of financial information.
-Typically, pronouncements from FASB are generally accepted for the purposes of filings with the SEC.
-FASB operates in the private sector.
+Typically, pronouncements from the FASB are generally accepted for the purposes of filings with the SEC.
+The FASB operates in the private sector.

 Financial Fraud (Retail Industry)